rupark/eau2/report/report.md

 DataFrame* df = DataFrame::fromArray(&key, &kv, SZ, vals);
 //Checking to see if the DataFrame was set with the correct values from vals assert(df->get_double(0,1) == 1);
+//The fromVisitor is the same idea but takes in a Writer instead of doubles

+//A String-Integer Map
+SIMap map;
+//A Reader
+Adder add(map);
+// Visits the rows in the DataFrame and adds them to the Reader's Map df->local_map(add);

 //Retrieving the DataFrame associated with key from the KVStore DataFrame* df2 = kv.get(key);